sparkflows/sparkflows-docs/docs/databricks/user-guide/databricks-clusters.rst

-Viewing Databricks Clusters
+View Databricks Clusters
 ====================

 Fire Insights enables you to view your Databricks Clusters.
 You can also Start and Stop the Databricks clusters from Fire Insights.

-Go to Data Browsers/Databricks Clusters
+Go to Data Browsers or Databricks Clusters
 ----------------------

 It will display the various Databricks Clusters available.